 Types of excavators?

-Excavators come in an assortment of sizes and configurations, with a variety of builds covering a vast number of projects and environments.
+Excavators come in an assortment of sizes, configurations and attachments with a variety of builds covering a vast number of projects and environments.
 Range includes amphibious, chameleon clamshell, demolition, hi-rail, high reach, long reach, track mounted, wheel mounted and spider, with each offering unique skill sets across a range of different projects and environments.

 Demolition, high-reach, long-reach, and chameleon clamshells are used across a range of demolition activities, along with dismantling, plate shearing, steel shearing, secondary processing, crushing and far more.
 However, the specific excavator type that is used is determined by the particular task at hand.
 Amphibious excavators are ideal for shallow water work, covering tasks like drenching, removing salty clay, shallow water operations, and clearing salted tranches.
 The choice between tracks or wheels depends on project terrain, with track-mounted excavators needed for boggy, sandy and muddy conditions as wheeled excavators that have less off road traction.